Khasab Airport

-Khasab Airport (مطار خصب) (IATA: KHS, ICAO: OOKB) is an airport serving Khasab, a harbor city in Oman and capital of the Musandam Governorate (muhafazah).
-The harbor opens onto the Strait of Hormuz.
+Khasab Airport (مطار خصب) (IATA: KHS, ICAO: OOKB) is an airport serving Khasab, a harbor city in Oman and capital of the Musandam Governorate The harbor opens onto the Strait of Hormuz.

 The airport lies in a valley between two close mountain ridges.
 Another ridge lies just off the departure end of Runway 19.
 Runway 19 has a 270 m displaced threshold.

 Airlines and destinations

+Accidents and incidents

+On 5 December 1991, A De Havilland Canada DHC-6 Twin Otter operated by Oman Aviation had a failed nose gear on landing which resulted in the aircraft veering off the runway.